 A Rough Guide To Chelsea

-There can't be many relishing this trip after Wednesday evening's debacle, but here is all the info to help you enjoy the day out.
+A trip to Stamford Bridge is not one to relish at least not on the pitch lately, but here is all the info to help you enjoy the day out.

 If you have time go and see the statue of Saints legend and Saints FA Cup Final winner Peter Osgood, its situated behind the West Stand which is the other side from the away section, older Saints fans remember Ossie fondly and although he will always be first and foremost a Chelsea legend, he always loved Southampton and we were never far behind his beloved Blues in his affections.